Løding

-The 1.33 km2 village has a population (2018) of 3,117 and a population density of 2505 PD/km2.
+The 1.33 km2 village has a population (2023) of 3,332 and a population density of 2505 PD/km2.

 The village lies at the northern terminus of Norwegian County Road 17 and along the Nordland Line railway.
 The Tverlandet Church is located in Løding, and the local sports club is Tverlandet IL.
 In the centre of the village, there is a doctor's office, dentist office, and grocery stores, along with the country's first Nikita hair salon.
-There is a pizza restaurant, building material store and a specialist store within caravan and equipment.
-Within the village there is a retirement home, several kindergartens, and school up and until the Ungdomsskole, which are divided between the Løding skole (grades 1-4) and the Tverlandet Skole (grades 5-10).
+There is a building material store and a specialist store within caravan and equipment.
+Within the village there is a retirement home, several kindergartens, and a school up and until ungdomsskole.

 The lake Vatnvatnet lies north of the village.